reidenong/HomeTerm/README.md

 - Stores bookmarks on your machine so they persist past your session

 ## How to use
 The main reason why I adopted HomeTerm was to reduce my mouse reliance.
+HomeTerm is designed like a file system
+-  files are like executables that take you to your page
+-  folders are like organizers that you can use to group your links together and this really makes the user experience very intuitable and straightforward.

-HomeTerm has made the no mouse journey more enjoyable than ever before: create, view, organize and navigate your links all from the comfort of the command line!
+ Hometerm has also made the no mouse journey more enjoyable than ever before: create, view, organize and navigate your links all from the comfort of the command line!
 To get started is very simple:

 1. Save some links using `touch`.
 2. View your links using `ls`.